-Adding text to your page is as simple as clicking the 'Edit' link (top of the page, on the left side of the blue Admin bar), typing text into any blue outlined space and clicking the Publish button (top right of the page - also blue).
+Adding text to your page is as simple as clicking the 'Edit' link (top of the page, on the left side of the Blue Control Bar), typing text into any blue outlined space and clicking the Publish button (top right of the page - also blue).

 However, you will want to do more than just type text.